wdoganowski/cloud-chronicles/03. Using VSCode for CLI and Python tasks on AWS/04. Using VSCode for CLI and Python tasks on AWS - part 4/README.md

 1. In Visual Studio Code click on the _Extensions_ icon on the left-hand side of the window, or press Ctrl+Shift+X (Windows/Linux) or Cmd+Shift+X (macOS) to open the Extensions view.
 1. In the search bar, type _aws toolkit_ and press Enter.
 1. The extension pack should appear in the search results.
 Click on the _Install_ button to install it.
-1. Select _AWS_ icon from the left menu.
+1. Select the _AWS_ icon from the left menu.
-1. In the AWS Explorer choose to _Select a_ connection..._ and then follow the instructions.
+1. In the AWS Explorer choose to _Select a connection..._ and then follow the instructions.

 ![AWS Connections](images/aws_config.png)

 In case you followed the instruction from [Using Visual Studio Code for CLI and Python tasks on AWS - part 2 - AWS CLI](../02.%20Using%20VSCode%20for%20CLI%20and%20Python%20tasks%20on%20AWS%20-%20part%202/README.md), you can use the IAM Identity Center user you created before.
-Otherwise, if you decided to use the key pair, you can select the IAM credentials.
+Otherwise, if you have decided to use the key pair, you can select the IAM credentials.

 There is also one more option to use the AWS Builder ID, which I do not cover here.